 This is the first book that systematically documents nation-building policies in the post-WWI Balkans and uses both historical and political science methods to analyze state policies toward non-core groups.
 The theory is tested against a variety of alternative explanations on multiple levels of analysis including a dataset of nation-building policies towards all politically relevant non-core groups in the Balkans after WWI, archival evidence on case studies focusing on the treatment of a few non-core groups over time, and a microlevel subnational study of a religiously, culturally, and linguistically heterogeneous province.
 The book makes three novel conceptual moves: from the uncritical use of the term “minority” to “non-core group”; from the restrictive “homeland” to more analytically accurate “external power”; and, from the dichotomous conceptualization of nation-building policies as “inclusion/exclusion” or “violent/non-violent” to “assimilation, accommodation, and exclusion.”

 I built on some of the material and arguments developed in my book, to produce stand-alone articles related to my research agenda on nation-building.
-I published a chapter in an edited volume that was part of the Belfer Center Studies in International Affairs series (MIT press) on the study of nation-building policies in the Balkans.
+I published a chapter in an edited volume that was part of the Belfer Center Studies in International Affairs series (MIT press) and a methodological piece on the study of nation-building policies.

 State-Building, Secession, and Nationalist Movements